nishanths/license/README.md

 # What is license?

-`license` is a license generator that works from the command-line.
+`license` is a command-line utility to make licenses from the comfort of your terminal.

 #### Features

 * Supports all the licenses available on GitHub
 * Does not need network access (except on first run)
-* Always up-to-date with the licenses in GitHub's API
+* Updates itself to the latest licenses in GitHub's API when possible
 * Easy to customize the name, year, and output filename when needed